PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 As the executor handles these significant tasks, they’re required to act in the best interests of the estate and the beneficiaries.
 Importantly, executors owe a fiduciary duty to beneficiaries, meaning they must act honestly and impartially, placing the estate’s needs above their own.
 Communication plays a key role in fulfilling this responsibility, and when it breaks down, it can cause confusion and conflict.

-Why Is the Executor Refusing to Speak to You?
+Why Is the Executor Refusing to Speak to Me?

 There are several reasons why an executor might not communicate effectively.
 While some may be benign, others could signal deeper issues.
 Let’s break down some potential causes: